top of page

 April 2024

-The second surprise is how lonely the process is.
-Typically, I like my own company and many of my projects professionally or personally involve working alone, but somehow writing feels different.
-I went to a writer’s group in a fancy part of Glasgow.
-When telling the first person I met I was writing a non-fiction book, he said, ‘God I wish I was writing non-fiction, it’s so much easier, you’re lucky you don’t write Sci-fi’ Needless to say, I didn’t go back.
-Needing someone to share my experience, I spoke with two successful academic writers, one a public health researcher and the other a well-known psychosexual psychotherapist.
-I asked if they struggled and they both separately said, ‘Not really, I love sitting down and writing.’
-I literally cannot imagine ‘loving writing.’
-The loneliness is amplified by the inevitable insecurities of whether the book is any good, whether it finds its audience…will it help survivors!?
-It’s 85,000 words, the same as a PhD, but I don’t have a supervisor to scrutinise or guide the progress.
-I plan on leaning on friends a bit more, chewing their ears off about it until they inevitably know the book as well as I do.
-While they are not writers, many are either therapists or artists, all well-placed to manage and relate to my lonely feelings of insecurity and creativity.
+The second surprise has been the loneliness.
+Although I typically enjoy working alone, writing a book has felt different.
+I went to a writers' group in a posh part of Glasgow, but the first person I met said, “God, I wish I was writing non-fiction—it’s so much easier.
+You’re lucky you’re not writing sci-fi.”
+I didn’t go back.
+Seeking someone to share my experience with, I reached out to two academic writers I know, one a public health researcher and the other a well-known psychosexual psychotherapist.
+When I asked if they ever struggled, both independently said, “Not really—I love sitting down and writing.”
+I can’t imagine ‘loving writing.’
+The loneliness is amplified by doubts about whether the book is any good, whether it will find its audience, and most importantly, whether it will help survivors.
+Writing 85,000 words is akin to completing a PhD, but without a supervisor to scrutinise or guide me.
+So, I’m planning to lean on friends a bit more, to share my process until they know the book almost as well as I do.
+They may not be writers, but as therapists and artists, they’re in a good position to relate to my blend of insecurity and creativity.

-What I have discovered is I do love coming up with names for chapter titles.
-I love the chance to be playful with the titles while remaining respectful of the fact these issues can be deeply painful to those reading.
-I hope that playfulness invites an informal sense of kindness in the book.
-It is not an academic text, but rather a companion guide as men and therapists work through the chapters.
-In honour of discovering this joy, I’m sharing the titles of the chapters I have first drafts for.
-Hopefully, it'll pique your interest when the book gets published.
+One thing I’ve discovered is that I do love coming up with chapter titles.
+I get to be a bit playful while respecting the seriousness of these issues.
+I hope this playfulness invites a sense of kindness into the book—it’s not an academic text, but a companion guide for men and therapists alike.
+In honour of this small joy, here are the chapter titles I’ve drafted so far.
+I hope they’ll pique your interest when the book is published.

 01. Introductions: I’m glad you’re here